 D. much more knowledgeable about the functioning of America's political institutions.

 E. paying more attention to news sources that have an obvious ideological bias.

-8. (p.
-5) Research suggests which of the following is primarily to blame for the increase in faulty perceptions of news items among the public?
+8. Research suggests which of the following is primarily to blame for misinformation spreading easily?